 NYU Buenos Aires offers up to 15 placements for volunteer work.
 You will be required to fill out a survey as well as upload your CV at the following link.
-Complete the application as soon as possible but no later than December 9.
-2013.
+Complete the application as soon as possible or by December 16.
 We will then select those students who best meet the qualifications for volunteering and contact them about 3 weeks prior to arrival.

 To supplement in-class learning, NYU Buenos Aires encourages students to conduct volunteer work in their areas of interest.
 Volunteering is a great way to connect to the local community and to put classroom theory into practice.
 Many students donate their time to nonprofits, hospitals, schools and other meaningful organizations.
 Most recently, students have found opportunities with well-established NGOs specializing in public policy, environmental and social issues.